hakuhodo-technologies/scope-rl/README.md

 ## Overview

-*OFRL* is an open-source Python Software for implementing the whole procedure of offline Reinforcement Learning (offline RL), from data collection to offline policy learning, evaluation, and selection.
-Our software includes a series of modules to implement synthetic dataset generation and dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.
+*OFRL* is an open-source Python Software for implementing the end-to-end procedure regarding **offline Reinforcement Learning (offline RL)**, from data collection to offline policy learning, performance evaluation, and policy selection.
+Our software includes a series of modules to implement synthetic dataset generation, dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.

-This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which provides the algorithm implementation of both online and offline RL methods, to streamline the implementation from learning and evaluation in an unified interface.
-OFRL enables an easy, flexible and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com)-like interface (from basic one to practical setup) and also simplify the practical implementation on a variety of customized dataset.
+This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which implements a range of online and offline RL methods.
+OFRL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com)-like interface and also facilitates implementation of offline RL in practice on a variety of customized datasets.

-Our software facilitate evaluation and algorithm comparison related to the following research topics:
+Our software enables evaluation and algorithm comparison related to the following research topics:

-- **Offline Reinforcement Learning**: Offline RL aims to learn a new policy from only offline logged data collected by a behavior policy.
-OFRL enables flexible experiment using customized dataset on a variety of environment collected by various behavior policies.
+- **Offline Reinforcement Learning**: Offline RL aims at learning a new policy from only offline logged data collected by a behavior policy.
+OFRL enables flexible experiment using customized dataset collected by various behavior policies and on a variety of environment.

-- **Off-Policy Evaluation**: OPE aims to evaluate the performance of a counterfactual policy using only offline logged data.
-OFRL supports basic implementation of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.
-Moreover, we also implement advanced OPE, such as cumulative distribution estimators.
+- **Off-Policy Evaluation**: OPE aims at evaluating the performance of a counterfactual policy using only offline logged data.
+OFRL supports many OPE estimators and streamlines the experimental procedure to evaluate OPE estimators.
+Moreover, we also implement advanced OPE, such as cumulative distribution estimation.

-- **Off-Policy Selection**: OPS aims to select the best policy from several candidate policies using offline logged data.
-OFRL supports basic implementation of OPS methods and provide some metrics to evaluate OPS result.
+- **Off-Policy Selection**: OPS aims at identifying the best-performing policy from a pool of several candidate policies using offline logged data.
+OFRL supports some basic OPS methods and provides some metrics to evaluate the OPS accuracy.

 This software is intended for the episodic RL setup.
-For those aimed for contextual bandits, please also refer to [Open Bandit Pipeline](https://github.com/st-tech/zr-obp).
+For those interested in the contextual bandit setup, we'd recommend [Open Bandit Pipeline](https://github.com/st-tech/zr-obp).

 ### Implementations

 *OFRL* mainly consists of the following three modules.
-- [**dataset module**](./_gym/dataset): This module provides tools to generate synthetic data from any environment with [OpenAI Gym](http://gym.openai.com/)-like interface.
-It also provides preprocessing tools for the logged data.
+- [**dataset module**](./_gym/dataset): This module provides tools to generate synthetic data from any environment on top of [OpenAI Gym](http://gym.openai.com/)-like interface.
+It also provides tools to preprocess the logged data.
 - [**policy module**](./_gym/policy): This module provides a wrapper class for [d3rlpy](https://github.com/takuseno/d3rlpy) to enable a flexible data collection.
-- [**ope module**](./_gym/ope): This module provides a generic abstract class to implement an OPE estimator and some dominant OPE estimators.
-It also provides some tools useful for OPS.
+- [**ope module**](./_gym/ope): This module provides a generic abstract class to implement an OPE estimator and some popular estimators.
+It also provides some tools useful for performing OPS.

 <details>
 <summary><strong>Behavior Policy </strong>(click to expand)</summary>